patka00/documentation/for-developers/quick-start-for-developers.md

 ---
 description: >-
-  In this tutorial we will show you how you can create decentralized applpication over the iExec infrastructure.
+  In this tutorial we will show you how you can create decentralized application over the iExec infrastructure.
 ---

 # Quick Dev Start